Overview

 - Shown only when required by the selected operation

-- Enter the comparison value directly (e.g.,
+- For Element and Expression: enter the comparison value directly (e.g.,

 Expression tips